 The 3-star Hotel Louvre Marsollier Opera is a boutique hotel of 28 rooms.
 It’s located at 13, rue Marsollier, conveniently situated between the Louvre and the Opera.
 Tel: +33 (0)1 42 96 68 14.
 Check prices and availability here.

-Famous for being the hotel where Oscar Wilde died, the 5-star L’Hotel is one of Paris’s smallest 5-star hotels, only 20 rooms.
+Famous for being the hotel where Oscar Wilde died, and where he lived for the last two years of his life, the 5-star L’Hotel is one of Paris’s smallest 5-star hotels, only 20 rooms.
 It’s located in the artsy Left Bank at 13, rue des Beaux Arts.
 It has a cocktail bar, a restaurant, and a hammam spa downstairs.
 Rooms were designed by Jacques Garcia and are infinitely more tasteful than at the time of Oscar Wilde’s death.
 Tel: +33 (0)1 44 41 99 00.
 Check prices and availability here.

-In happier days Oscar Wilde stayed at the 3-star Hotel Voltaire – the first time with his mother.
-With views of the Seine, the hotel is an affordable option on the Quai Voltaire right across the river from the Louvre, and offers easy access to the Musee d’Orsay and Saint-Germain-des-Près.
+In happier days, Oscar Wilde stayed at the 3-star Hotel Voltaire – the first time was with his mother.
+With views of the Seine, the hotel is an affordable option on the Quai Voltaire right across the river from the Louvre, and offers easy access to the Musée d’Orsay and Saint-Germain-des-Près.
 Ask for a room overlooking the water.
 Check prices and availability here.